-The Emerson Sensi Wi-Fi Thermostat is our top recommendation thanks to its simple design and range of smart features.
+The Radio Thermostat CT101 is our top recommendation thanks to its simple design and range of smart features.
 The unit is designed with durable materials, it is easy to set up, is compatible with a wide range of HVAC setups and is reasonably priced for its features.
-You do not need to be a skilled electrician to install the unit as all you need is to follow the simple installation video offered with the thermostat app.
+You do not need to be a skilled electrician to install the unit as all you need is to follow the instructions in the manual along with help guides online.

 When choosing the right unit for you among the four above, consider your needs and your budget.
 Our top recommendation has been selected to cover the RV enthusiasts HVAC needs.
 Many find that a simpler approach works for them and go with value pick.
 If your needs are specific choose the upgrade or high-end model that suit you best!